 5. In 2004 FBI correctly identified Abderraouf Jdey as the Anthrax Mailer of September and October, 2001, and then shoebomber of American Airlines Flight #587 on November 12, 2001.
 President Bush and FBI Director Robert Mueller conspired to cover up the Jdey identification because it was terrifically embarrassing: FBI and other U.S. Government agencies had permitted an al Qaeda operative whom FBI had released from detention to carry out two major terrorist attacks.
 In addition, Bush likely feared that tying al Qaeda to the anthrax mailings and the crash of Flight #587 would lead to reinvestigating the run-up to the 9/11 attacks and result in shocking, devastating disclosures of the culpability of top administration officials.
 In the anthrax mailings case, U.S. Army scientist Bruce Ivins seems to have prepared the anthrax before 2001 in order to test vaccines.
 An Al Qaeda sympathizer appears to have stolen some of this anthrax from a DARPA project at George Mason University.
 Under pressure from FBI, Ivins committed suicide.
-Then FBI asserted that he was the Mailer, while someone appears to have destroyed the alibi evidence for Ivins.3 See Was Abderraouf Jdey the Anthrax Mailer?
+Then FBI asserted that he was the Mailer.3 See Was Abderraouf Jdey the Anthrax Mailer?